5GBs/SoftwareDev/README.md

 * Adam Kerns
 * Leo Amromine
 * Michael Gohn
-* Natalie Tepedino
+* Manny Campbell
 * Sasank Pagadala

 ## Build Instructions
-download the files in their proper folder and run the homepage.html file
+Download the files, ensure the proper file structure is there, then run the homepage.html file